About CyberGuards

 How big is the team?

 Small and senior by design.
-We staff each engagement around one or two senior testers and keep the team small enough that the person on the scoping call is the person leading the work.
-Engagements are run in-house — we do not subcontract testing to third parties.
+Each engagement is staffed around one or two senior testers — the person on the scoping call leads the work.
+Engagements run in-house, no subcontracting.

 Do you work remotely or on-site?

 Both.
 We are based in San Francisco and most testing is remote.
-On-site engagements are available for internal network testing, physical scope, or sensitive environments where remote access is not appropriate.
+On-site engagements are available for internal network testing, physical scope, or sensitive environments.

 Are you hiring?